ungoogled-software/ungoogled-chromium/docs/design.md

 Patches are categorized into two directories directly under `patches/`:

 1. **core**: Changes regarding background requests, code specific to Google web services, or code using pre-made binaries.
 They must be kept up-to-date with all of the changes in Chromium.
 2. **extra**: Changes to features regarding control and transparency.
-They are not guarenteed to persist across updates to Chromium.
+They are not guaranteed to persist across updates to Chromium.

 Within each category, patches are grouped by the following: